pkuzengqi/pkuzengqi.github.io/index.md

 I am a first-year Ph.D. student in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/), under the supervision of Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
 Prior to UIUC, I got my bachelor's degree from [Peking University](http://english.pku.edu.cn/) in 2018.

-My research interests lie in the general area of Natural Language Processing, especially its application in event extraction and knowledge-aware text generation.
+My research interests lie in the general area of Natural Language Processing, especially its application in event-related NLU and knowledge-aware text generation.